 Decision Analytics – Reporting

-Historically, gathering data and inputting it into a report comprising of multiple excel sheets was something of an arduous and time-consuming task.
+Historically, gathering data and inputting it into a report comprising multiple excel sheets was something of an arduous and time-consuming task.
 Inbuilt reporting systems mean individuals and departments can do away with spreadsheets and access reports instantaneously.
 This will allow them to make informed & strategic decisions more quickly.

 Operational Efficiency – Saving time